PrinceGiri1/Library-Management-System-Project-in-Ruby-on-Rails-/README.md

 A web application for managing the library and its operations.

-Deployed a web application using Ruby on Rails and Heroku that allows students to checkout & return books, librarians to view overdue fines and admin to CRUD libraries, books, users and view borrowing history & fines.
-Integrated 3rd-party ruby gems like Devise and Pundit to make the app more functional.

-* <strong>Heroku App Link:</strong> https://glacial-reaches-87041.herokuapp.com/

 ### Configuration information:

 * <strong>Ruby version:</strong> 2.6.3 : <strong>Rails version:</strong> 5.2.3